Forget about the epithet of a “starving artist.” No, you can’t live in a cardboard box with a digital art degree.

 - Digital Calligraphy

-Several universities offer degrees in digital art as a unique program.
+Several online art schools offer degrees in digital art as a unique program.
 Some provide digital art as a later concentration of a general arts degree.

 Some of the popular universities renowned for their arts program include the Royal College of Arts based in London.
 Its location is significant.
 London is culturally immersed in art, arguably even the art capital of the world.